-Texas Man Meant To Be Babysitting, Beats One-Year-Old Girl To Death
+Allante Edwards: Texas Babysitter Beats 1-Year-Old Girl To Death

 — Diana Zoga (@DianaZogaFox4) January 9, 2017

-Olivia’s grandmother, Karen Cangemi speaking for the family said the other two children had been left without a sister, adding that they would seek justice for the death of Olivia.
+Speaking for the family, Olivia’s grandmother, Karen Cangemi, said the other two children had been left without a sister, adding that they would seek justice for the death of Olivia.

 “As a family, we want justice for Olivia.
-My daughter has two other children, a 3 month-old and a 6-month-old child, who are now without their sister.”
+My daughter has two other children, a 3-month-old and a 6-month-old child, who are now without their sister.”

 Texas police were called to the residence of Jennifer and Allante shortly before Christmas after a domestic-violence complaint was lodged.
 Allante Edwards was alleged to have scratched Jennifer Cangemi’s face.
-The 19-year-old man has been charged for inflicting serious bodily injury on the surviving children.
-Authorities say the charge involving the one-year-old girl; Olivia would now be treated as a homicide.
+The 19-year-old man has been charged with inflicting serious bodily injury on the surviving children.
+Authorities say the charge involving the 1-year-old girl would now be treated as a homicide.
 He is currently being held in an Irving county jail with bond set at $125,000, according to KHOU News.

 Man Angrily beats his girlfriend's baby to death after finding out he wasn't the father https://t.co/i0JpTjY7qh pic.twitter.com/LKiZp5LIKH